ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    5. Conduct Identifier Alignment checks.
-With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in {#terminology}.
+With authentication checks and policy discovery performed, the Mail Receiver checks to see if Authenticated Identifiers fall into alignment as described in Section 3.
 If one or more of the Authenticated Identifiers align with the RFC5322.From domain, the message is considered to pass the DMARC mechanism check.
-All other conditions
+All other conditions (authentication failures, identifier mismatches) are considered to be DMARC mechanism check failures.

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 24]
+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 24]

 Internet-Draft                  DMARCbis                      March 2020

-       (authentication failures, identifier mismatches) are considered
-       to be DMARC mechanism check failures.

    6. Apply policy.
 Emails that fail the DMARC mechanism check are disposed of in accordance with the discovered DMARC policy of the Domain Owner.
-See {#general-record-format} for details.
+See Section 6.3 for details.

    Heuristics applied in the absence of use by a Domain Owner of either SPF or DKIM (e.g., [Best-Guess-SPF]) SHOULD NOT be used, as it may be